polyfem/houdini-plugins/README.md

 # houdini-plugins

-These are HDAs necessary to run a first attempt at a GUI for polyfem using houdini.
+These are HDAs necessary to run a first attempt at a GUI for polyfem preprocessing and postprocessing.

 **THIS ASSUMES YOU HAVE A COMPILED VERSION OF POLYFEM ON YOUR MACHINE**